su2code/su2code.github.io/_docs/Custom-Output.md

 ---
-title: Customizing the output of your Simulation
+title: Customizing the output of the simulation
 permalink: /docs/Custom-Output/
 ---